sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 changelogItems:
 ---

 Sourcegraph 4.0, the latest version of our code intelligence platform, is now available.
-It includes more than 12 new features and enhancements to help you spend more time in flow and less time manually grokking your codebase.
+It includes more than a dozen new features and enhancements to help you spend more time in flow and make code intelligence more useful, more often for every dev.

-Our code intelligence platform semantically indexes and analyzes code and its underlying structure to help you derive knowledge from the codebase.
-It provides devs and engineering leaders with a complete understanding of the codebase to make faster and better decisions.
-Our platform enables anyone who creates or interacts with code to save time by helping you understand, fix, and automate changes across your entire codebase.
+Our code intelligence platform TODO based on the lastest from the code intelligence blog.

 Read on to discover everything that shipped in Sourcegraph 4.0.